aerni/statamic-advanced-seo/README.md

 | `{{ seo:field }}` | Get the data of a specific field, e.g. `{{ seo:title }}` |

 ## License
 Advanced SEO is **commercial software** but has an open-source codebase.
-If you want to use it in production, you'll need to [buy a license from the Statamic Marketplace](https://statamic.com/addons/aerni/advanced-seo).
+If you want to use it in production, you’ll need to [buy a license from the Statamic Marketplace](https://statamic.com/addons/aerni/advanced-seo).
 >Advanced SEO is **NOT** free software.

 ## Credits